ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Detached EAT Bundles {#DEB}

-A detached EAT bundle is a structure to convey a fully-formed and signed token plus detached claims set that relate to that token.
+A detached EAT bundle is a structure to convey an EAT plus detached claims sets secured by that EAT.
-It is a top-level EAT message like a CWT or JWT.
+It is a top-level message like a CWT or JWT.
-It can be occur any place that CWT or JWT messages occur.
+It can be occur any place that a CWT or JWT occurs.
-It may also be sent as a submodule.
+It may be sent as a submodule.

 A detached EAT bundle consists of two parts.

-The first part is a full top-level token.
+The first part is an encoded EAT.
-This top-level token MUST have at least one submodule that is a detached digest.
+This EAT MUST have at least one submodule that is a detached digest.
-This top-level token may be either CBOR or JSON-encoded.
+This EAT may be either CBOR or JSON-encoded.
 It MAY be a CWT, or JWT but MUST NOT be a detached EAT bundle.
 It MAY also be some future-defined token type.
+It MUST have authenticity and integrity protection.
 The same mechanism for distinguishing the type for nested token submodules is employed here.

-The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.
+The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the EAT.
 When the detached EAT bundle is CBOR-encoded, each detached Claims-Set MUST be CBOR-encoded and wrapped in a byte string.
 When the detached EAT bundle is JSON-encoded, each detached Claims-Set MUST be JSON-encoded and base64url encoded.
 All the detached Claims-Sets MUST be encoded in the same format as the detached EAT bundle.